ababic/django-cogwheels/docs/source/deprecating-app-settings/rename-example.rst

 3. Updating the app code
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The above steps take care of the deprecation definintion, but we still have to update our code to use the new setting.
+The above steps take care of the deprecation definition, but we still have to update our code to use the new setting.
 Let's imagine that our code currently looks something like this:

 .. code-block:: python